ExpressionEngine/ExpressionEngine-User-Guide/README.md

 ```
 eetools make -c
 ```

-Note, on MAMP you may get a `eetools: command not found`, as your shell maybe isn’t looking in the current working directory.
-Just use `./eetools` instead.

 You will see it do a whiz-bang compilation, at which point the fully rendered user guide and images will be in `build/html/`.
 After the HTML has been built, each successive build will only rebuild files that have changed, saving considerable time.
 If for any reason you want to "reset" your build files, use the `-c` flag for a "clean" build.